pamdesilva/fcc-calculator/README.md

-# JavaScript Calculator
+# JavaScript Calculator ➕➖➗✖️

-#### Project 1 of the Advanced Front End Development Projects on FreeCodeCamp
+A basic calculator that does additions, subtractions, multiplications and divisions.
+[View demo](http://pamela.io/fcc-calculator/).

-A basic calculator built with Javascript.
+Written in HTML, CSS & Javascript.